riderjensen/nodejs-url-shortner/README.md

 <br />
 `password:`

-`/` - Returns a message to visit the documentation <br />
+GET `/` - Returns a message to visit the documentation <br />
-`/:id` - returns a response with a 'url' property with the associated URL to the id <br />
+GET `/:id` - returns a response with a 'url' property with the associated URL to the id <br />
-`/a` - returns all short URLs currently supported in the database including all stats associated <br />
+GET `/a` - returns all short URLs currently supported in the database including all stats associated <br />
-`/a/:id` - returns one specific shortened URL with the stats attached.
+GET `/a/:id` - returns one specific shortened URL with the stats attached.
 The :id is not the id in the database, but instead the id that is in the URL that someone is requesting <br />
-`/c/:id` - this is used to check a URL to see if the shortId is already in use.
+POST `/c/:id` - this is used to check a URL to see if the shortId is already in use.
 It also includes a URL checker to see if we get a response from the URL that the requester needs. <br />

 <strong>If there is a 'message' property attached to the response, any errors will be attached there.</strong>